Menopause and Bone Health: What You Should Know

 Fracture Risk Assessment:

 Tools like FRAX (Fracture Risk Assessment Tool) may be used to estimate your 10-year fracture risk, based on age, lifestyle, and other health factors.
+Connect with Dr. Preeti Rastogi to know more about Menopause and Bone Health.

 Ways to Protect Your Bones